MichalMSlusarski/ETL-for-vid-transcription-with-Airflow/README.md

 ## Credits

-Apart from the large libraries, this project relies on a very small package called SentimentPL: https://github.com/philvec/sentimentPL (~10★)
+Apart from the large libraries, this project benefits from a very small package called SentimentPL: https://github.com/philvec/sentimentPL (~10★)